 Around 1946 Escher became fascinated by mathematical spatial figures.
 He was captivated by the regularity and necessity of these shapes, which are mysterious and quite unfathomable to humans.
-His interested in them was encouraged by his half-brother, geologist and professor Berend George Escher, who gave him a copy of his standard work Algemene Mineralogie en Kristallographie (General Mineralogy and Crystallography, 1935).
+This interest was encouraged by his half-brother, geologist and professor Berend George Escher, who gave him a copy of his standard work Algemene Mineralogie en Kristallographie (General Mineralogy and Crystallography, 1935).

-From the perspective of his fascination, Escher created both very small worlds (crystals) and very large ones (stars and planets).
+Escher drew on this fascination to create both very small worlds (crystals) and very large ones (stars and planets).
 One of the most beautiful planets is Tetrahedral Planetoid, from April 1954.
 This immensely detailed woodcut depicts a tetrahedron in space.
 Its inhabitants have occupied every inch of this planet.

 In his own publication M.C.
 Escher, The Graphic Work from 1959 he describes the print like this: